 It’s also imperative that you store them away from potential water sources like A/C units, pipes, and leaky old windows.
 This could cause condensation to form which could lead to mold growth on the paper.
 If you’re in an excessively humid climate, like Florida, even the moisture in the air can cause the creation of spores of fungi, like mold and mildew ( which are always present in the atmosphere), from blooming on your books.

-In order to create the ideal condition, you should try to achieve a constant temperature and humidity within the book storage area.
+When looking at how to care for old books, you should try to achieve a constant temperature and humidity within the book storage area.
 Additionally, make sure that there is a regular circulation of air in the room.
 The days of storing your books in a cardboard box in the attic or basement are long gone.

 The best way to ensure that your books are stored in a cool, relatively dry, clean, and stable environment, we strongly suggest using a dehumidifier.